 Attend the Animal Law Conference

-Join us for this year’s Animal Law Conference on October 12-14, 2018 in Chicago!
-The theme of the conference is Law and the Farmed Animal: Policy, Advocacy, and Culture.
+Join us for this year’s Animal Law Conference October 25-27, 2019 in Portland, OR!
 The Conference is co-presented by Animal Legal Defense Fund, the Center for Animal Law Studies at Lewis & Clark Law School, and the Lewis & Clark Student Chapter.

 You also won’t want to miss the Animal Legal Defense Fund Student Convention on Friday, October 12, 2018!
 Join us for an opportunity to meet fellow student chapter members, receive career advice from leaders in the animal law field, and get inspired for the weekend ahead.
 Registration is free for law students.

 Your student chapter can apply for a $1,500 travel grant to attend the Student Convention and the Animal Law Conference.